SteinarVrenne/school_imt3501/task2/source/pages/02_Major_Threats.rst

 System and data confidentiality threats
 ---------------------------------------
-- IdC: Sensitive user data is sent in cleartext over the network.
+- Sensitive user data is sent in cleartext over the network.
-- IdC: Invalid user input exploits the database.
+- Invalid user input exploits the database.
 (Form validation)
 - External, abnormal requests reaches internal services outside of DMZ.
 - Sensitive patient information is leaked to the public as a result of a data breach.
 - Password hashes are leaked to the public as a result of a databreach.